laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 uBlacklist on the otherhand, **blocks the queries outright**--meaning if too many AI sites are in your image search results, you will not be able to scroll any further than the first 6 rows of images (seems to be exclusive to Google Images).

-Although the latter is inferrior, it is a bit rare for that to happen, especially if you append operators such as ```-ai``` in your query.
+Although the latter is inferior, it is a bit rare for that to happen, especially if you append operators such as ```-ai``` in your query.
 Just keep that in mind (it may also be a bug on uBlacklist's part).

 ## What if you want to go even further beyond?